Children and Youth

 Liberal religious education creates opportunities to ask questions, hear stories, and be joyful with each other.
 We teach the values and stories of many religions — as well as our own unique heritage — and celebrate each person’s gifts as important to our world.

 Liberal religious education provides a structure for spiritual growth and learning in which children and youth — and their families — can grow and thrive.

-We have two worship services (9:30 am and 11:15 am).
-We begin with everyone in the sanctuary.
+We have two worship services (9 a.m. and 11:30 a.m.).
 We welcome babies and toddlers in worship!
-(Nursery care starts 15 minutes before the service, but many of our families enjoy worshiping together.)
+Nursery care is available during worship and religious education classes, but many of our families enjoy worshiping together.

 Babies and Toddlers

 Very young children need security and loving attention.
 Play is their work.
 At this age, the foundation of their spiritual development is building the trust that their needs will be met by compassionate adults who care about them.